EXTENDED Deadline for abstracts submission: 26th June 2020,

 The European Sensory Science Society is pleased to announce that four awards of €1,500 will be given out to PhD students enrolled at Universities in E3S Member countries.

-In addition to the traditional three E3S PhD awards, the board of E3S has in fact decided to dedicate a Special Award in memory of Pieter Punter (1947-2017).
+In addition to the traditional three E3S PhD awards, the board of E3S has in fact decided to dedicate a Special Award in memory of Pieter Punter (1947-2017), following the tradition started at Eurosense 2018.
 Pieter has been an integral backbone of E3S since its inception and he has been an enthusiastic and thought-provoking contributor in the field of sensory consumer research since the 1980s.

 In agreement with his family and former colleagues, the prize will be awarded to a PhD student working on consumer research or sensometrics, with a taste for consumer diversity.
 Additionally, candidates should show involvement in debate in the field, so being quite active and out-spoken will be a plus.
 To demonstrate this, the candidates could attach a letter from their supervisor asserting their active and autonomous character, providing own ideas, participating in workshops, volunteering, etc.

 The award winners will each receive €1500 after their attendance at the conference to help towards their travel and expenses.
 The winners will be also asked to prepare a report of their participation in the conference that will be posted on the E3S website.

 - Be a PHD student enrolled at a University in a E3S member country (including students that that were enrolled at a University and defended their thesis since October 2019) and be an E3S member.

 - Submit an extended abstract (see instructions below) before 26 June 2020 to email@example.com as well as submitting a normal abstract online in the normal way through the Eurosense website (check the conference website for the deadline)